 In others, mine action programmes are the first to achieve close community contact and participation.
 All the information collected within the context of an EORE programme may be useful to those involved in other mine action initiatives or in relief or development programmes operating in the same area.
-Information specifically relevant to other mine action activities, for example, surveys of the requirements of mine survivors, can of course be collected through collecting data and looking at the opportunities to improve information sharing at the international level.
+Information specifically relevant to other mine action activities, for example, surveys of the requirements of mine survivors, can of course be collected through EORE activities as community liaison.

+The National Mine Action Authority and UNMAS South Sudan constantly strive towards collecting data and looking at the opportunities to improve information sharing at the international level.
 The understanding developed through a mine action programme of the local situation, the manner in which this understanding has been acquired, and the subsequent initiatives that have been implemented can all be of great benefit to programmes elsewhere.